zomux/lanmt/README.md

 1. Training is slow

 > Try to install horovod with nccl support.
-Training will be much faster will nccl for gradient synchronization.
+Training will be much faster with nccl for gradient synchronization.